 Colin and I had exchanged genealogy information during the past year and he was eager to meet us.
 As soon as we got in the car, stories began tumbling out – and didn’t stop for almost six hours.
 We stopped in Llanbryde to pick up Elsie, and then headed a ways into the country to the home he shares with his partner – Manse Cottage, which at one time had been the quarters for two families who worked at the manse for the nearby parish church.

-Colin had been a cellist with the Welch Symphony for many years.
+Bryan had been a cellist with the Welch Symphony for many years.

 “I sold my cello to buy a typewriter for college,” I told him.